DataGuys/CentralThreatIntelligence/README.md

 ### 2. Monitoring Feed Health

 1. Access the "CTI - Feed Health" workbook in Sentinel
-2. Monitor:
-   - Feed reliability
-   - Indicator freshness
-   - Distribution success rates
+2. Monitor feed reliability, indicator freshness, and distribution success rates

 ### 3. Tracking Detections

-1. Run the provided KQL queries regularly
+1. Run the provided KQL queries for threat detection and analysis
 2. Monitor the CTI analytics rules in Sentinel
 3. Check the transaction logs for successful IOC distribution